NeverBehave/helpers/README.md

 # Helpers

-This is a helpers package that provides some built in helpers, and also provides an Artisan generator to quickly create your own custom helpers.
+This is a helpers package that provides some built in helpers, and also provides an Artisan generator (while lumen somehow won't provided in default?) to quickly create your own custom helpers.

 ## Install